Semi-Supervised Domain Adaptation with Representation Learning for Semantic Segmentation across Time: Method

 \subsection{Evaluation}

-Following the standard practice in segmentation problems, we evaluate our method with the segmentation performance of $H_2$ on the test set of $D_2$.
-We use both the mean class accuracy (acc) and the mean Intersection Over Union (IOU).
-The performances of $H_2$ are compared to three baselines.
-The baseline B0 measures the performance of $H_1$ on $D_2$, i.e. how well $H_1$ generalises to a dataset with the same content but a different pixel distribution.
-This also gives a quantitative measure of the transformation between two datasets.
-The transformation is small when the performances of $H_1$ on $D_1$ and $D_2$ are equivalent.
-The baseline B1 measures the performance of $H_2$ trained from scratch on $D_2$ when pixel-wise annotations are provided.
-This ideal setting provides the performance the transfer learning should aim at.
-The last baseline B2 measures the performance of $H_2$ when it is initialised with $\theta_1$ and then fine-tuned on $D_2$ using standard cross-entropy loss with full annotations.
-This provides the performance of classic supervised fine-tuning our method should reach, even though it does not require explicit annotations.
-The baselines are summarised in Table \ref{tab:baselines}.
+Our transfer method is evaluated with the segmentation performance of the adapted network $H_{\theta_2}$ on the new dataset $D_2$.
+We use the standard segmentation evaluataion metrics: the mean accuracy (acc) and the mIOU.
+We compare against three baselines: baseline $B_0$ measures the performance of the first network $H_{\theta_1}$ on the new dataset $D_2$, i.e. how well $H_{\theta_1}$ generalizes to a dataset with the same content but a different pixel distribution.
+This also gives a quantitative measure of the image transformation between two datasets.
+In $B_1$, we train $H_{\theta_2}$ with full supervision on $D_2$ using the pixel-wise annotations from $D_1$.
+This ideal setting provides the performance our transfer learning should aim at.
+The last baseline $B_2$ measures the performance of $H_{\theta_2}$ when it is initialized with $\theta_1$ and then classically fine-tuned on $D_2$ with $D_1$ annotations.
+This provides the performance of classic supervised fine-tuning our method should reach while not using explicit annotations.